gaojunran/dotfiles/README.md

 My justfiles are stored [here](./dot_config/templates/), which are handful language-related recipes for the CLI tool [just](https://github.com/casey/just).

+### Password Management

+As I have Windows devices, Android devices, it's hard for me to use Apple's keyring.

+I choose [Bitwarden](https://bitwarden.com/) as my password manager.

+I've heard from that [VaultWarden](https://github.com/dani-garcia/vaultwarden) is a self-hosted, Rust-based Bitwarden server, and I'll try it in the future.

 ### Dependences Setup

 My manifests for system dependences are listed below: